Explainer: Why is Taiwan-China tension rising and what are the risks?

 WHY IS TAIWAN STRATEGICALLY IMPORTANT?

-Not only is Taiwan in a key geographic location on the edge of the Pacific between the disputed South China Sea and Japan, but it is a tech powerhouse, home to the world’s biggest contract chipmaker, Taiwan Semiconductor Manufacturing Co Ltd.
+Not only is Taiwan in a key geographic location on the edge of the Pacific between the disputed South China Sea and Japan, but it is a tech powerhouse, home to the world's biggest contract chipmaker, Taiwan Semiconductor Manufacturing Co Ltd 2330.TW.

 The United States views China’s tech firms as a security risk and has moved to cut off its access to advanced chips, including those from Taiwan.